To me favourite things are not necessarily tangible things. Moments, taken, chosen, and simply enjoyed are much more preferred.

 An absolute favourite thing to do is sit in our duck enclosure.
 Whether I am reading, writing (like now), or simply watching.
 The peace and serenity is a beauteous thing.
 The odd car going by on the road on the other side of our little valley may interrupt, but on the whole it is just muted village noises and the birds I hear in the background.
 I find myself often stopping what I am doing just to soak in the moment.

 A Tawny owl lives in a large tree two gardens behind me.
 He lets me know periodically that he is still on the search for a mate with his ‘who who’.
-I thought he finally got lucky last week when there was an answering cry, but maybe she wasn’t the one for him as he is back to asking around if anyone is interested.
+I thought he finally got lucky last week when there was an answering cry.
+But maybe she wasn’t the one for him as he is back to asking around if anyone is interested.

 Last year I tried harvesting the sunflower seeds and have decided it is a foraging job too far.
 So much effort for so little result.
 I like sunflower seeds, but they are not top of my list of favourite things to eat.
 Rather a side consideration.
-And as the birds are so enamoured of them, I’ll leave the seeds to the professionals.
+The birds however are so enamoured of them, I’ll leave the seeds to the professionals.
 Instead, I will take my enjoyment from sitting here and letting them distract me from what I am doing.